janjongboom/binary-diff-mbedos5/README.md

 * A new binary.

 This application does not use dynamically allocated memory.
-See the `BLKSZE` macro.
+See macro in `main.cpp`.

 ## Usage